Find out more about some of the writers contributing to our blog.

 I am currently the Imaging team Manager at New Zealands National Museum, Te Papa.
 As a photographer and videographer my work takes me all sorts of interesting places, I am also lucky enough to work with Taonga from the National collection.
 These images and more can be accessed via Te Papas collection database, 'Collections Online'.
 My interests beyond the visual extend to playing the saxophone.

 I'm the Early Childhood Educator here at Te Papa.
-I'm really lucky that I get to create resources and programmes for our youngest visitors (ECE-Y2), and to work with them on exciting educational projects!
-Te Papa is a wonderful resource for ECE and Primary teachers, so it's also part of my job to help them to get the most out of their visits.
+I'm really lucky that I get to create programmes, resources and events for our youngest visitors (ECE-Y2), and to work with them, and their caregivers, on exciting projects!
+Te Papa is a wonderful resource for ECE and Primary teachers, so it's also part of my job to help them to get the most out of our museum.

 I’ve worked at Te Papa as an Interpreter on and off for a very long time (since 1996!!)
 I’m often asked how many foreign languages I can speak, and I answer ‘Just one – English’.
 You see, I interpret or translate concepts and content rather than languages.
 Basically I work in a big team of happy, shiney people to make sure that the exhibitions make sense to other people.
 I live in a big extended whanau (family) with 4 kids, 2 nephews, 1 partner, heaps of aunties and uncles and 5 chickens.
 The 5 chickens are all called Mrs Brown.
 My favourite things to do are laughing and dancing, although last time I busted a move, I busted my leg and I didn’t think that was funny at all!

 Talofa lava, my name is Sean Mallon and my current role is Senior Curator Pacific Cultures.
 I look forward to sharing stories that connect the Pacific Cultures collections to history and current events in New Zealand and the wider world.